Last Updated on

 It’s hard to top a guitar in this price class that doesn’t have a legitimate black mark against it.
-But, it’s not the only solid top guitar in the market for less than 200 clams.
+But, it’s not the only solid top guitar in the market for less than 200 dollars.
 The Yamaha FG800 is a prized guitar from the affordable FG series.
 Instead of a mahogany top, it has a spruce top that’s known to be bright and provide dynamic tonal range.
 To help with that is the newly-developed scalloped bracing put on the FG series!

 Another solid top guitar in this price range is the Fender FA-115.
 Again, this one has a spruce top, and it’s also been finished with gloss.
 It might not be quite as up to par as the Ibanez guitar, but you’ll save a few bucks if your budget is really tight!
 Check it out in our review.